ruebox/openhab2-addons/bundles/org.openhab.binding.freeathome/README.md

 # Free@Home Binding
 This binding integrates with [Busch-Jaeger Free@Home](https://www.busch-jaeger.de/produkte/systeme/busch-free-at-home/) smarthome system by connecting to the SysAP.

+NOTE: Only suitable for SysAp version 2.3.1 and higher

 **Disclaimer:** This binding is a private contribution and is not an official Busch-Jaeger product.

 **Issues and feature requests:**